Visiting the Alhambra in Granada is a very special experience.

 Nothing can prepare you for the grandeur of the Alhambra.
 From the courtyards and gardens with their softly tinkling fountains to the delicate stone tracery of its architecture, there are few places on the planet that are its equal.

-But with all the essential information at your fingertips, you can prepare yourself to have the best possible visit to the Alhambra.
-Based on my experiences as a two-time visitor, this comprehensive guide includes information on the palace complex, how to plan your visit, how to buy Alhambra tickets and much more.
+Ready to discover the best way to see the Alhambra?
+Based on my three visits, this comprehensive guide includes essential tips, information on the palace complex, how to plan your visit, how to buy Alhambra tickets and much more.

 1. Learn a little about the history of La Alhambra before your visit

 Just a little.
-Trust me; it will help you make the most of your visit to the Alhambra.
+Trust me; it will enhance your Alhambra visit no end.

 Whilst they left the palace largely unscathed, the same can’t be said for their grandson.
 Emperor Carlos V demolished an entire wing to build a grandiose Renaissance palace.